AWLeiseR/AWLeiseR/README.md

 - 👋 Hi, I’m @AWLeiseR
-- 👀 I’m interested in IoT
+- 👀 I’m interested in IoT and AI
-- 🌱 I’m currently learning Typescript, NestJS and ReactJS
+- 🌱 I’m currently learning Typescript, NestJS and NexttJS
-- 💞️ I’m looking to collaborate on any IoT opensource project
 - 📫 You can reach me over my Linkedin

 <!---